6 Meaningful Ways To Celebrate Memorial Day With Kids - Baby Chick

 Half Mast American Flag Among Trees.

-Observe the Minute of Silence
+Observe the National Moment of Remembrance

 writing

-A fun and easy way to say thanks with your kids is to write a thank-you letter to a veteran or current armed forces member.
+A fun and easy way to say thanks with your kids is to write a thank-you letter to a veteran or current member of the armed forces.
 Whether it’s your family member or someone you’ve never met, they will appreciate your kind words.
-A Million Thanks makes it super easy to send a letter to men and women in the military.

 This is a great hands-on activity for kids of all ages.
 Another way to say thank you is to send a thank-you bouquet through the National Memorial Day Foundation, which will be placed at the New York City war memorials.

-Support the Military Families
+Support Military Families

 You could also consider donating to a charity organization supporting families of soldiers killed in combat.
 For instance, the National Military Family Association helps military families.
 Another great organization is the Wounded Warrior Project.
-They support veterans and service members who incurred a physical or mental injury, illness, or wound, co-incident to their military service on or after September 11, 2001, and their families.
+They support veterans and service members who incurred a physical or mental injury, illness, or wound, coincident to their military service on or after September 11, 2001, and their families.

 Visit a Veteran’s Cemetery